metayeti/YABS.js/HOWTO.md

 /* This is a simple, one-line header. */
 ```

-- `script2.js` is cmopiled into `script2.min.js` and prepended by a multi-line header  with static text:
+- `script2.js` is compiled into `script2.min.js` and prepended by a multi-line header  with static text:
 ```JS
 /* This is a
  * multiline